phalcon-orphanage/docs/en/http-server-request.md

 - Any cookies provided (generally via `$_COOKIE`)
 - Query string arguments (generally via `$_GET`, or as parsed via [parse_str()][parse-str])
 - Upload files, if any (as represented by `$_FILES`)
-- Deserialized body parameters (generally from `$_POST`)
+- Unserialized body parameters (generally from `$_POST`)

 `$_SERVER` values are treated as immutable, as they represent application state at the time of request; as such, no methods are provided to allow modification of those values.
-The other values provide such methods, as they can be restored from `$_SERVER` or the request body, and may need treatment during the application (e.g., body parameters may be deserialized based on content type).
+The other values provide such methods, as they can be restored from `$_SERVER` or the request body, and may need treatment during the application (e.g., body parameters may be unserialized based on content type).

-Additionally, this interface recognizes the utility of introspecting a request to derive and match additional parameters (e.g., via URI path matching, decrypting cookie values, deserializing non-form-encoded body content, matching authorization headers to users, etc).
+Additionally, this interface recognizes the utility of introspecting a request to derive and match additional parameters (e.g., via URI path matching, decrypting cookie values, unserializing non-form-encoded body content, matching authorization headers to users, etc).
 These parameters are stored in an "attributes" property.

 ```php
 <?php